PaulStapel/PaulStapel.github.io/content/about-me/about-me.md

 Hiya, I'm Paul!
 I'm a student-writer-tutor-programmer hybrid specializing in science.
 This website is my first public project, and I look forward to sharing more of my work in the future.
 Nonetheless, you can find everything you need to know about me on this page.

 ## Currently working on
-I'm currently following four courses at Utrecht University:
+After summer break is over, I will be following these courses at Utrecht University:
+* Fields and Galois theory
-* Data structures
+* Functional programming
+* Advanced statistical physics
-* Electrodynamics
+* Multivariable analysis
-* Groups and Rings
+* Moddeling and system development
-* Probability theory

 \
 On the side, I work on this blog and write articles for our student society in [de Vakidioot](https://www.a-eskwadraat.nl/Vereniging/Commissies/vakid/) (BEWARE: Dutch!).

+I also work as a part-time data analyst for Simplex, a Dutch consultancy agency that specialises in AFAS-software.
+In this job, I desing and develop dashboards with Power Bi.

 ## Interests
 These are some things I really enjoy talking/writing about.
 I'm always up for a chat!